 How to Make a Pressing Board for Sewing

 After a lot of stapling, everything was done!
-The staples may scrape your table or ironing surface, so you can cover the back with a layer of felt that you’ve glued on, if desired.
+The staples may scrape your table or ironing surface, so you can cover the back with a layer of felt that you’ve glued on

 And that’s it for this DIY ironing board tutorial.
 Let me know if you have any questions!